jhotmann/node-fileutils-cli/README.md

 Or specify no options to launch an interactive terminal interface with live previews of the output(s) of your command.

-*Note: when you install FileUtils, an alias will be created that directly run the copy command.
-This alias is `cpy`, so you can simply type `cpy [options] [inputfiles..] [destination]` without needing to specify `fileutils` first.*

-To further save you keystrokes, if the destination name/pattern does not contain a file extension the original file extension will be preserved.
+To save you keystrokes, if the destination name/pattern does not contain a file extension the original file extension will be preserved.
 Also, you can specify the `--create-dirs` option to automatically create any missing directories.

 ### Options
 `-f`, `--force`: Forcefully overwrite existing files and create missing directories